 The following Managed Firewall Service capabilities are mandatory:

-- 1. The contractor shall provide firewall software and hardware components, including log servers, as applicable.
+- a.
+The contractor shall provide firewall software and hardware components, including log servers, as applicable.
 The service shall include the following, as required by the Agency:

-- a.
-Premises-based firewalls
+- 2 Premises-based firewalls

-- b.
-Network-based firewalls
+- 3 Network-based firewalls

-c.
-Application/proxy-based firewalls
+- 4 Application/proxy-based firewalls